commuterjoy/gu-worldcup-vines/README.md

 ## To-do

-- Use OAuth might avoid my IP address being blocked every 5 minutes :)
+- Using OAuth might avoid my IP address being blocked every 5 minutes :)
 - Scan the blog text for words like 'red card', 'penalty' and add them to the Twitter search terms.
 - Embed the Vines in to the page.